BrandonDeoram/MovieDataBase/README.md

 # Movie Database

-Pulls data from IMBD and then displays it offering basic CRUD operations
+Pulls data from IMBD and then displays it offering basic CRUD (Create)operations

 ## Technologies
 - HTML/CSS